 - If a salaried individual changed jobs and the employer did not take into account the salary from the previous employer while calculating TDS

-- In case of salaried individuals, other sources of income where tax is not paid and has not been declared to the employer
+- In the case of salaried individuals, other sources of income such as fixed deposit and mutual funds where tax is not paid and has not been disclosed to the employer

 For example, let’s say Shreya makes 4 lakh rupees from her salary.
 In addition to her salary income, she also has an interest income of INR 1,20,000, which she did not disclose to the employer.